opentorah/opentorah/collector-service/README.md

       --uri="https://app.alter-rebbe.org"
 ```

 Before the first job is created, service has to be initialized.
 I did it via Console
 (in the same region - us-east4 - my service is running).
 This created an empty App Engine
 application `alter-rebbe-2.appspot.com` and an empty bucket with the same name...

 gcloud does not require time zone, but the Console does...

+In October 2020, `--min-instances` option to gcloud run deploy became available (in beta);
+in November 2020, I switched to using it (I estimate under $10 a month for one kept-warm instance).
+If this works out, I won't need the CRON job anymore.